jakestanley/streaming/Readme.md

 The following values _MUST_ currently be present in the map CSV for the script to work:

-- `CompLevel` determines the compatibility level.
+- `CompLevel` determines the compatibility level
 	- If empty, `default_complevel` from `config.json` is used
 - `Map` determines the map identifier.
 	- Expected formats are 'E1M1' (Doom) or 'MAP01' (Doom 2)